SNodeC/snode.c/docs/ai/openai/codex/typed-api.md

 [coverage report](app-server-api-coverage.md) records inventory and implementation coverage as separate metrics.
-A private production `ProtocolSurfaceRegistry` is both the local disposition inventory checked by the coverage guard and the source used by runtime method and discriminator dispatch.
-Registration in that registry does not claim a typed implementation.
+A private production `ProtocolSurfaceRegistry` is both the local disposition inventory checked by the coverage guard and the source used by runtime method, top-level message, and implemented nested-union dispatch.
+A1.0 extends those same rows with offline authoritative request/result contracts, fixed domain slices, and mechanically derived completeness evidence.
+Registration alone still does not claim a typed implementation or schema completeness.

-This A0 census does not expand the typed API described below.
-Unimplemented entries remain raw- or opaque-preserved according to their runtime disposition.
+The grouped API described below remains the pre-A1 request surface plus the A1.0 cross-cutting error model.
+Other stable operations remain raw- or opaque-preserved according to their registry disposition until their fixed A1.1–A1.4 domain slice.
-Adding the owner-frozen stable typed request, notification, server-request, item, and delta surface is A1 work.

 The typed operation set is `thread/start`, `thread/resume`, `thread/list`,
 `thread/read`, `turn/start`, and `turn/interrupt`.